monktastic/blog/pages/metaphysics/quantum-woo.md

 extremely psychologically challenging, so feel free to label it "quantum woo."

 It's very hard to do justice to this argument in a short space, but I'm going to try.
-I will out of necessity have to skip over some details.
+I will out of necessity have to gloss over some details.
 I will try to be clear about which parts are well-accepted and which are not.
 A slightly richer version of this piece (with some math in the footnotes) can be found [here](pick-your-poison.html).

 **Caveat**: I am not a physicist.
-Nonetheless, I can tell you a bit about trace class operators on Hilbert space, so I'm not *entirely* clueless either.
-Also, I've run this by enough physicists to confirm this conclusion:
+Nonetheless, I can tell you a bit about density operators on Hilbert space, which is all that is needed to work out the math yourself.
+Also, I've run this by enough physicists to confirm this
+conclusion:

 > *I suspect that a substantial majority of physicists who use quantum mechanics in their everyday work are uninterested in or downright